Structure of the CM Process

 CM is an evolving process and the requirements outlined below may be modified as the needs of the specialty and the public change.

-Each year, the Diplomate must provide evidence of professional standing by submitting his/her Annual Registration (AR).
+Each year, the Diplomate must provide evidence of professional standing by submitting their Annual Registration (AR).
 It is a yearly online application where Diplomates must provide attestations of professional standing by answering a series of credentialing questions.
-The Diplomate may jeopardize his/her certification if he/she does not successfully complete his/her AR.
-The total cost for Annual Registration each year is $300.
+The Diplomate may jeopardize their certification if they do not successfully complete their AR.
+The total cost for AR each year is $300.